 Linking to the point above, each team within an organisation has a specific purpose, some deliver a service to internal colleagues and others to external clients.
 Knowing where you fit into the bigger picture and how your efforts are making a difference is vital for creating a strong and productive team.

-We all need a purpose and a reason to get up in the morning.
-Even if you’re not in the business of creating world peace or saving the universe that’s absolutely fine, you can still instil a sense of purpose for e.g. a marketing and sales team is there to deliver growth and stability, providing more opportunities for other colleagues in the business.
+We all need a purpose and a reason to get up in the morning, especially during a time when so many of us are working from home.
+Even if you’re not in the business of creating world peace or saving the universe that’s absolutely fine, you can still instil a sense of purpose.
+For e.g. a marketing and sales team is there to deliver growth and stability, providing more opportunities for other colleagues in the business.

 3. Treat everyone equally